Why is my baby yellow? - neonatal jaundice.

 - If your baby seems unwell (for example is not feeding well or has a fever), and is starting to look yellow, it is even more important to have the baby checked soon.

 - If your baby is well, is starting to look jaundiced and is being breast fed, it may be breast milk jaundice.
 Breast milk is still best for your baby.
 Increasing feeds may help.
-Rarely it may be necessary to stop breast feeding for a few days.
+It is rare for a mother to need to stop breastfeeding.
 Check with your doctor, midwife or a lactation consultant before you do this.

 - If phototherapy lights are not available, putting a baby next to a window where there is lots of indirect light (not direct light from the sun) may be recommended, but this does not work as well as phototherapy.

-Neonatal Handbook 'Jaundice in the first two weeks of life' Royal Children's Hospital (Victoria)
+Neonatal Handbook 'Jaundice in neonates' Royal Children's Hospital (Victoria)

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see your doctor or midwife.